kiegroup/kie-soup/kie-soup-dataset/kie-soup-dataset-elasticsearch/README.md

 This behavior has impact depending on the analyzer used for your field, if it's analyzed.
 So please, consider the following notes for the LIKE TO filter operation:
 * String fields that are NOT ANALYZED, the LIKE operation MUST BE always case sensitive (Your fields are not analyzed and ELS is not able to perform the operation)
-* String fields that are ANALYZED and use the default analyzer (lower-case all the terms), the LIKE operation using case un-sensitive works as excepted, by if you set enable the case sensitive feature, it always will match only with lower-cased patterns, as the terms are indexed in lower-case too.
+* String fields that are ANALYZED and use the default analyzer (lower-case all the terms), the LIKE operation using case un-sensitive works as expected, by if you set enable the case sensitive feature, it always will match only with lower-cased patterns, as the terms are indexed in lower-case too.
 So using the default analyzer for a String field, only expect case un-sensitive working in the LIKE TO operation.
 * String fields that are ANALYZED and you want to be case sensitive, you have to specify a custom analyzer for that field in your index mappings (for example, a custom tokenizer analyzer).
 So using a custom analyzer for a String field that provider case sensitive indexation, only expect case sensitive working in the LIKE TO operation.

 Summary: